 No testing is required in Peru at this time.
 LARCG can use existing international test reports and grants (FCC and CE only for cell phones) for the homologation process to obtain MTC approval.
 The aforementioned technical documents will be reviewed and validated in the approval process.

-Local representation is not required in Peru at this time and there are no labeling requirements that currently apply.
+Local representation is not required in Peru at this time, and there are no labeling requirements.

 Peru has restrictions in the frequency band between 902 MHz to 928 MHz, along with 800 MHz band restrictions.
 LARCG will help determine if these restrictions apply to your equipment and how to pursue exceptions.